bastole/fast-banner-template-for-animate-cc/readme.md

 #### `/psd` folder
 This folder contains back-up static image template in PSD.
-On e uploaded to DoubleClick, a GIF/JPG/PNG file including 'backup' in filename will automatically be assigned as a back-up image.
+Tip: add a word 'backup' in the filename and DC will automatically recognize it as a back-up image.

 License